13 May 2025

 Policy factors that affect your premiums

-A general rule is that the higher your life insurance payout, the higher your life insurance premiums will be.
+A general rule is that the higher your amount of cover, the higher your life insurance premiums will be.
 Try our life insurance calculator to work out how much life insurance you might need.

 Your policy length is another factor that can affect how your life insurance costs are calculated.
 The longer you’re covered by a life insurance policy, the more likely it is that a claim will be made on the policy at some stage, which means your premiums are likely to be higher.